Diagnosing Your Leg Pain – Do You Have Peripheral Arterial Disease?

 P.A.D. is a circulatory problem in which cholesterol plaque builds up in arteries responsible for carrying blood to the limbs, organs, or head.
 Over time, this limits the flow of oxygen-rich blood to affected limbs commonly resulting in leg pain or cramping made worse by walking or other activities as well as leg numbness or weakness, slow healing sores/wounds, cold lower leg/foot, skin color changes and more.
 Typically, leg pain goes away with rest but returns when reengaging in activity.

 “Often people with P.A.D. have leg pain but do not experience other symptoms.
-They dismiss it as a normal sign of aging or arthritis,” says Hong Jeong, MD, Interventional Cardiologist and Vascular specialist at Brevard Heart & Vascular Institute in Viera.
+They dismiss it as a normal sign of aging or arthritis,” says Dr. James Kim, Interventional Cardiologist and Vascular specialist at Brevard Heart & Vascular Institute in Viera.
 “If left untreated, the risk of amputation or even stroke increases dramatically.”

 Are you at risk?
 “Non-modifiable” risks include increased age, family history of P.A.D., and African American race.
 “Modifiable” risks include cigarette smoking, high blood pressure, high blood cholesterol, obesity, and low physical inactivity.